-If you plan to become a day trader one of the first questions is how much money you need to day trade.
-There is a belief that you should have an enormous amount to start.
-Maybe in the past, this was the case.
-Today you can have only a couple of hundreds of euros or pounds, depending on the regulations in your country and broker requirements.
-Before we talk about the exact numbers, let's see how you make money as a day trader.
+If you plan to become a day trader, one of the first questions is how much money you need to day trade.
+There is a general belief that you’ll need an enormous sum to start.
+In the past, this may have been the case, but today you can day trade with just a few hundred euros or pounds, depending on your country’s regulations and broker requirements.
+Before we talk about the exact numbers, let’s take a look at how you make money as a day trader.

 How do day traders make money?

-A day trading is when you buy and sell assets on the financial markets with fast turnaround time, usually within the same trading day through a margin account.
-It means day traders make profits when they execute long trades – buy at a lower price and sell at a higher price, or when they take short positions and sell at a higher price and buy at a lower price.
+Day trading is when you buy and sell assets on the financial markets within the same trading day through a margin account.
+It means day traders make profits when they execute long trades – buying at a lower price and selling at a higher price – or when they take short positions by selling at a higher price and then buying at a lower price.
 The difference between the prices in the opening and closing position represents your profit.
-So, you can make money with day trading by opening and closing multiple trades per day without leaving an open position for the next day.
+So, you can make money with day trading by opening and closing multiple trades per day, without leaving an open position for the next day.

 How much money do you need for day trading?

-The amount of money you need to have to start as a day trader depends on numerous other factors:
+The amount of money you need to start as a day trader depends on numerous other factors:

 The general rule is that you should invest only the amount of money you can afford to lose.
-Sometimes people make a crucial mistake when they start trading with a capital, which can significantly impact their standard of living if they lose their money.
-Some people take up loans to use the money in their trading activities and in most to all cases, this is not a good idea.
+Sometimes people make a crucial mistake when they start trading with capital, which can significantly impact their standard of living if they lose their money.
+Some people take up loans to use the money in their trading activities and, in the vast majority of cases, this is not a good idea.

 How to start day trading

 The decision to become a day trader should be based on something more than simply the personal desire to trade.
-Before you become a day trader, you should go through a couple of general steps:
+Before you become a day trader, you should go through the following checklist:

-- Be aware of your skills and expertise and augment the same.
+- Be aware of your skills and expertise, and augment them where necessary.

-- Define what you want to achieve and why do you want to become a day trader.
+- Define what you want to achieve and why you want to become a day trader.

 - Become acquainted with how day trading works and know the activities involved in trading.